nunzioricci2000/RoboNLP/README.md

 # RoboNLP

-NOTE: This guide file is available in Italian [here](README-IT.md)!
+NOTE: This file is available in Italian [here](README-IT.md)!

-**RoboNLP** is a project developed during the Operating Systems Laboratory course at the Bachelor's Degree in Computer Science at the University of Naples Federico II
+**RoboNLP** is a project developed during the Operating Systems Laboratory course at the Bachelor's Degree in Computer Science at the University of Naples Federico II.

-The goal of the project is to implement a server written in C that, by using system calls, instructs a client written in Python to manage the **robot Furhat**.
+The project's goal is to implement a server written in C that, using system calls, instructs a Python client to manage the **Furhat robot**.

 ## Architecture

 The application is divided into two main parts:

-* a **server**, written in C, it employs system calls to handle threads, sockets and file management and makes use of two external libraries ([picohttpparser](https://github.com/h2o/picohttpparser) and [cJSON](https://github.com/DaveGamble/cJSON)) to parse complex data structures;
+* a **server**, written in C, uses system calls for thread management, sockets, and file handling, and utilizes two external libraries ([picohttpparser](https://github.com/h2o/picohttpparser) and [cJSON](https://github.com/DaveGamble/cJSON)) for parsing complex data structures;
-* a **client**, written in Python, that uses furhat-remote-api to interact with the robot and [openai](https://github.com/openai/openai-python) to interpret and articulate natural language.
+* a **client**, written in Python, uses furhat-remote-api for robot interaction and [openai](https://github.com/openai/openai-python) for natural language interpretation and articulation.

 ## Description

-At launch, the robot will ask the user to identify themselves.
-If the user is not registeres, they will be given a questionnaire in the form [TIPI] (https://gosling.psy.utexas.edu/scales-weve-developed/ten-item-personality-measure-tipi/) and the results will be saved in the server.
-Every particular detail of the user will be saved in the server so that the robot may preserve memory of it in the next session.
+At startup, the robot will ask the user to identify themselves.
+If the user is not registered, they will be given a questionnaire in the form of [TIPI](https://gosling.psy.utexas.edu/scales-weve-developed/ten-item-personality-measure-tipi/), and the results will be saved on the server.
+Every particular detail about the user will be saved on the server so that the robot can remember it in the next session.

-Once the registration phase is complete, the robot will enter its chat mode, and will interact with the user while trying to emulate their personality.
+Once the registration phase is complete, the robot will enter chatting mode, interacting with the user while trying to emulate their personality.

 ## Installation

-> **NOTE**: the following steps have been tested on a MacOS system, but should also work on Linux and Windows through WLS.
+> **NOTE**: the following steps have been tested on MacOS but should also work on Linux and Windows via WLS.

-First you need to run the server setup file.
-After moving into the **server** folder trhough the terminal, execute the following command:
+First, execute the server setup file.
+Moving to the **server** folder from the terminal, run the following command:

 ```sh
 ./setup.sh
 ```

-This will install all necessary dependencies in the folder **server/libs**.
+This will install the necessary dependencies in the **server/libs** folder.

+Then create a **.env** file in the project root and insert your API Token inside it.

-### Client development environment installation (optional)
+### Client development environment setup (optional)

-By opening the repository on VSCode and installing all necessary extensions for Python development, you will be able to look for the **client/requirements.txt** file and click on the button at the bottom right corner "Initialize virtual environment".
-By the end of this operations, VSCode will recognize all third party libraries and will activate autocomplete.
+Opening the repository in VSCode, and installing the appropriate extensions for Python development, you can look for the **client/requirements.txt** file and click the "Initialize virtual environment" button at the bottom right.
+After this operation, VSCode will recognize third-party libraries and activate autocompletion.

-## Launch
+## Startup

-Before starting the application, it's necessary to execute the remote-api skill on the Furhat robot or its simulator.
-In the version 2.8.0 of the simulator, the skill is already present in the installation of the Furhat SDK available at **~/.furhat/launcher/Plugins/furhat-remote-api.skill**
+Before starting the application, it's necessary to run the remote-api skill on the Furhat robot or its simulator.
+In version 2.8.0 of the simulator, this skill is already present in the Furhat SDK application installation available at **~/.furhat/launcher/Plugins/furhat-remote-api.skill**

-To launch the application simplu execute the following command at the root folder of the project:
+To start the application, simply run the following command in the project root:

 ```sh
 docker compose up
 ```

-## Configuration

-> **TODO: Scrivere istruzioni di configurazione**